GSA/cto-website/_guides/software-request-guide.md

 ### Introduction

 Occasionally you may need to use software that is not already available to you.
 We've created this resource to guide you in the process of requesting software at GSA.
-Follow these simple steps below and view our interactive [process map]({{ site.baseurl }}/assets/img/guides/software-request-guide-process-map.svg){:target="_blank"} to get started.
+<br>Follow these simple steps below and view our interactive [process map]({{ site.baseurl }}/assets/img/guides/software-request-guide-process-map.svg){:target="_blank"} to get started.

 ### Research
-Once you have identified a need, discuss this with your supervisor and colleagues to get more information about what tool may be best to use.
+Once you have identified a need, discuss with your supervisor and colleagues to get more information about what tool may be best to use.
 Be sure check if the software you want is available in the [GSA EA Analytics & Reporting](https://ea.gsa.gov/#!/itstandards) (GEAR) IT Standards list.
 Note: The GEAR site is only available within the GSA network.
-Once you have identified the software you would like, you will need to take some time to get all the information you will need to request it.
+Once you have identified the software you would like, you will need to take some time to gather all the information needed to request it.
 <br>
 <br>
 Resources: [GEAR](https://ea.gsa.gov/#!/itstandards)